 How you will be taught

-The programme consists of 22 modules over four years.
+The course consists of 22 modules over four years.
 These are student-centred and contain workshops, lectures, seminars, tutorials, open-learning elements as well as practical experience in the classroom.
-The programme is delivered by university tutors who have years of experience as classroom teachers.
+The course is delivered by university tutors who have years of experience as classroom teachers.

 From time to time children are invited in to the University to meet with and work with our students.